Places To Visit In Nepal: Essential Stops for Travelers

 Janakpur

-Today known as the capital of Province 2 of Nepal, Janakpur is a significant religious pilgrimage site in the Terai plains.
-It is the birthplace of Janaki, also known as Sita, the consort of Lord Ram.
-The biggest draw in Janakpur is the Ram Janaki Temple.
+Janakpur, Nepal, now the capital of Madhesh Province (formerly Province 2), is a major religious pilgrimage site in Nepal located in the Terai plains.
+It is revered as the birthplace of Goddess Sita (Janaki), the consort of Lord Ram.
+The main attraction of this sacred city is the magnificent Ram Janaki Temple, one of the most important Hindu temples in Nepal.

 Sagarmatha National Park